rcampbellbassac/KouangSiWaterfall/README.md

 This is my first attempt to create a font.
 I love open source, and I thought this might be a good way to contribute and help the Lao people.
 It started as a need for a better font for headers in kid-friendly materials.
 But why make something for myself and not share it with others?

 # Work in Progress
 It's certainly not the prettiest.
 Certainly not the most demanding.
 It won't fold your laundry, or cook your food.
 If it makes a kid enjoy reading a little more, then it has served its purpose!
 But that doesn't mean it needs to stay stagnant.
-If you want to improve upon it, feel free to contribute, modify it, or use it as a template to great something great!
+If you want to improve upon it, feel free to contribute, modify it, or use it as a template to create something great!